 Hype Backlash: Considering this film has been referred to as the "Citizen Kane of the 21st century", it may get this.
 Though the Citizen Kane comparison is apt in regards to the general Lonely at the Top story.

-Narm: The incredibly intense, brilliantly acted confrontation is undone slightly by mentioning the chicken.
+Narm: The incredibly intense, brilliantly acted confrontation is undone slightly by mentioning the chicken when it could have easily just used "the Crimson article".
 They at least lampshade it and it doesn't throw it off course but it is still odd to see a powerhouse actor on the verge of tears, fully committing to dialogue about a chicken while sorrowful music plays.
+It doesn't help that Sean keeps interjecting to sincerely ask what the hell they're talking about.

 A less literal version: Rooney Mara as Erica Albright only appears in three scenes, one of them very brief, for a total of roughly five minutes of screen time, but is considered by some to be one of the best parts of the movie.
 And she impressed David Fincher enough to land the role of Lisbeth Salander in The Girl With The Dragon Tattoo.